The Fog of Memory

 and/or

-Please tell us about a traumatic scene from your past
+Please tell us about a traumatic scene from your past.

 It's a lot to think about... so I don't know what stories I'll choose to tell.

-with great force!
+My siblings and I fought a great deal...
+There were a few run-ins with glass doors and such... my sister threw a hammer at me once - with great force!
 Luckily she was a terrible shot.
 I fell out of a tree sneaking out the window one July 4 or 5.
 There was the time the ladder collapsed with Mom on it and my Dad, who is handicapped was trapped holding the lapper up with spilled paint over his head.

 Of course none of that compared to the stigma of being the weirdo arty kid in the public school system.
 The traumas of junior high and highschool scar some people for life: friends betraying friends, bullys making fun of others... being picked last for any team sport... even my beloved husband suffered as a boy when a young black kid threw rocks at him (and he was a very good shot).